 - An undergraduate research experience is open to any student who is qualified and chooses to pursue one.

-- Research opportunities are available in all disciplines, including the humanities, social sciences, natural sciences, and engineering.
+- Research opportunities are available in all disciplines, including the humanities, social sciences and natural sciences.